cbaberle/Parametricity-via-Cohesion/parametricity-via-cohesion.lagda.md

     postulate
         axiom : ∀ {ℓ} {A B : Set ℓ} → isEquiv (idToEquiv A B)
 ```

+Intuitively, univalence allows us to convert equivalences between types into *identifications* of those types, which may then be transported over accordingly.

 Having defined some essential structures of the language of HoTT, we may now proceed to similarly define some essential structures of the language of HoTT *with cohesive modalities*.
 ```agda